-The capital employed refers to the all of the capital tied up in owning and running the refinery.
-Refining is a very capital intensive business.
-So the difference between good and bad management of capital employed can mean the difference between earning returns on capital above or below the cost of capital.
+The capital employed refers to all of the capital tied up in owning and running the refinery.
+Refining is a very capital-intensive business, so the difference between good and bad management of capital employed can mean the difference between earning returns on capital above or below the cost of capital.

 The main categories of capital employed in refining are:

 - Plant and equipment (PP&E) – This is the capital tied up in the actual hardware and infrastructure in the refinery, including all processing units, tanks and supporting utilities, road, docks, buildings, etc. Typically, this value is set based on either the capital spent directly on building and upgrading the plant (less depreciation), or the capital invested in buying the plant from another party (less depreciation)